ABOUT US

 With Dog Rescue Auktsjaur, we have created a place where dogs in need can find peace and a new perspective.

-In February 2024, we made the decision to jointly build a Dog Rescue Auktsjaur facility on our property in Sweden.
-Since then, we've been working side by side – from caring for the dogs and organizing the entire facility to building and maintaining it.
+In February 2024, we decided to jointly build a facility for Dog Rescue Auktsjaur on our property in Sweden.
+Since then, we have been working side by side – from caring for the dogs and organizing the project to building and maintaining the entire facility.

 Stefanie Ammann

-Dogs have been a part of my life for many years – and since 2013, my professional life as well.
+Dogs have been a part of my life for many years – and since 2013 also of my professional life.

-It all started with a small-scale dog-sitting business, which gave me valuable insights into the nature and behavior of dogs.
-At the same time, I built my own dog training school – the Ammann Dog Center, which I have been running with passion for over ten years.
+It all started with a small dog-sitting business, which gave me valuable insights into the nature and behavior of dogs.
+At the same time, I built my own dog training school – the Ammann Dog Center, which I have now been running with passion for over ten years.

-Since 2021, I have been training dog trainers, puppy trainers, and animal shelter staff throughout Switzerland and accompanying people on their journey into the animal-related profession – in a well-founded, practical way, and with a clear focus on the well-being of the dog.
+Since 2021, I have been training dog trainers, puppy trainers and animal shelter staff throughout Switzerland and accompanying people on their way into a profession working with animals – in a well-founded, practical way and with a clear focus on the well-being of the dog.

-Animal welfare – my passion.
-Not a single vacation went by without me spending time in animal shelters or rescue centers – whether in Greece, Colombia, or elsewhere.
-Everywhere I was able to lend a hand and make a small contribution to helping dogs in need.
+Animal welfare is my passion.
+I never missed a holiday without spending time in animal shelters or rescue centers – whether in Greece, Colombia, or elsewhere.
+Everywhere I went, I was able to lend a hand and make a small contribution to helping dogs in need.

-The desire to create a safe place for dogs in need grew over the years – until I made the decision in the winter of 2023: I bought a large piece of land in Sweden to bring my passion project to life.
+The desire to create a safe place for dogs in need grew over the years – until in the winter of 2023 I made the decision: I bought a large plot of land in Sweden to bring my passion project to life.

 Tomas Renberg

-Dog lover, hunter – and practitioner with heart and mind
+Dog lover, hunter – and practical man with heart and mind

-Tomas is not only my life partner, but also an indispensable part of our everyday life here in the far north.
-With his calm, clear manner, he supports me daily in caring for our dogs and brings with him a keen sense of their needs.
+Tomas is not only my life partner, but also an indispensable part of our daily life here in the far north.
+With his calm, straightforward manner, he supports me daily in caring for our dogs and has a keen sense for their needs.

-His close connection with dogs has been with him since childhood.
-He has been actively hunting with his Swedish Lapphund, Ställa, for six years; before that, he was out hunting with the family dogs.
-Working with hunting dogs requires trust, timing, and clear communication – qualities that Tomas also brings to his daily work with our rescue dogs.
+His close connection to dogs has been with him since childhood.
+For the past six years, he has actively hunted with his Jämthund, Ställa; before that, he hunted with the family dogs.
+Working with hunting dogs requires trust, timing, and clear communication – qualities that Tomas also brings to his everyday work with our rescued dogs.

-In addition to his experience with dogs, Tomas is the man for all things handy at Dog Rescue Auktsjaur:
+Besides his experience with dogs, Tomas is the man for all things manual at Dog Rescue Auktsjaur:

-He built the entire facility himself—from fencing the property to building the heated doghouse and sturdy kennels for Nordic dogs that withstand wind, snow, and cold.
-Whatever needs to be planned, built, or maintained, Tomas ensures that both humans and dogs feel safe and comfortable here.
+He built the entire facility himself – from fencing the property and constructing the heated doghouse to the sturdy kennels for Nordic breeds that withstand wind, snow, and cold.
+Whatever needs planning, building, or maintenance, Tomas ensures that both people and dogs feel safe and comfortable here.

 Our dogs: